MinLiAmoy/zynqnet/README_ML.md

 HLs, 高层次综合，is based on C. Get familiar with it!!!

 ch2.1 is also ignored.

+*ch3 for conv networkse not passed. original convnet is SqueezeNet which using a conv modules called Fire modules to squeeze the channel size!
+Fire modules is easy to understand which can reduce or expand the dimension by using conv!
+*Squeeze net -> zynqnet: optimize for FPGA implementation.

-ch3 for conv networkse passed. 下一个读这个！！！ ch4.2 algorithm design and 4.3 hardware architecture is ignored. need to be read carefully!!! ch4.4 introduce Vivado HLS, which is owesome!!!
+ch4.2 algorithm design and 4.3 hardware architecture is ignored. need to be read carefully!!! ch4.4 introduce Vivado HLS, which is owesome!!!